-But before we start… it’s worth answering one question: WHY would you want to drive shoppers to Walmart.com when your stores business is already strong?
-First of all, omnichannel shoppers spend lots more - that's because online purchases are often incremental to planned store visits.
-Depending on your business model, you may also have a broader assortment online that can help you capture more market share by meeting a broader range of shopper needs.
-Finally, your opportunity to educate customers about new or high-consideration items is much greater online than on a shelf where space constraints limit the possibilities.
+First of all, it's worth noting that omni-channel shoppers spend lots more (even before COVID) - that's because delivery purchases are often incremental to planned store or pickup visits.
+Depending on your business model, you may also have a broader assortment on Walmart.com that can help you capture more market share by meeting a broader range of shopper needs.
+Finally, your opportunity to educate customers about new or high-consideration items is much greater online than on a shelf where space (and time) constraints limit the possibilities.

 Most marketers have used social ads and promotions to drive traffic to item content.
 If you don’t do so in the right way, you can end up wasting a lot of valuable resources.
 When someone’s checking their Instagram feed in “relaxation mode,” the last thing they want to do is go to a retail site to buy a $4 bottle of Sriracha.
 Your item ad will get very little engagement and even less conversion unless you market it in a different way.

 One answer is to bring contextual relevance to your offer.
-Although that Sriracha offer may not entice a shopper to visit your item page, a recipe for a fresh take on spicy cocktail sauce a few days before the big game might be enough to reel-in a sports fan.
+Although that Sriracha offer may not entice a shopper to visit your item page, a recipe for a fresh take on spicy cocktail sauce a few days before the latest video game (or movie) launch might be enough to reel-in a fan.
 Combine this with an existing deal (such as a coupon, special pack, etc.) to create even more urgency.

 You can take things further with Walmart affiliate “Buy Now” buttons.
 Bloggers, influencers, and other publishers can make it easy to buy everything needed for the recipe with these simple buttons that will add products directly to the shopper’s cart.
 This offers greater convenience to the shopper and generates more sales for you!